jlchan/StartUpDG.jl/docs/src/MeshData.md

 ## Unstructured triangular meshes using Triangulate

 If `Triangulate` is also loaded, then StartUpDG will includes a few additional utilities for creating and visualizing meshes.

-!!! note

-    It is recommended to load `using Triangulate: Triangulate` to avoid importing `Triangulate.plot`.